lino-framework/welfare/README.rst

 lino-welfare README
 ==========================

-A Lino application for Belgian Public Welfare Centres
+A Lino application for Belgian Centres for Public Welfare

 Description
 -----------